 "Burning Man is not a festival.
 Burning Man is a community.
 A temporary city.

 Held annually at Black Rock City, temporarily erected in the Black Rock Desert, Burning Man is all about experiencing inclusion, self-reliance, and self-expression on a radical scale.
 Apparently a hot spot for desert orgies, scantily clad bodies, and getting sand deeply imbedded in every orifice.

 Mardi Gras (New Orleans)

 The celebration of the Epiphany..
-Starts Thursday night and lasts all the way until early Tuesday morning!!!
+Mardi Gras starts Thursday night and lasts all the way until early Tuesday morning!!!

 The celebrations themselves center on the parades, specifically the “krewes.”
 They’re long-standing, exclusive social clubs that organize the parades, and getting to ride on one of the floats is a huge honor.

 Coachella is a giant annual music festival in Indio, California.
 The festival has grown tremendously since its first year in 1999 and it’s now way more than just a weekend to listen to good music.